JonathanVrijsen/Comnet-Messenger/README.md

 Once logged in, the user can create a new conversation.
 First, click "Create conversation".
 This will show all possible contacts in the list on the left-hand side.
-Next, the desired conversation partner has to be selected and "Create conversation clicked".
+Next, the desired conversation partner has to be selected and "Create conversation" clicked.
 The conversation is created.

 After a conversation has been initialized, the user can send messages in the conversation.
 First, select the conversation in which a message should be sent.
 Next, a message can be sent by inputting the message in the text box and clicking the send button.